 - Rs.
 2,000/- per trainee for a minimum of two days with in the state and Rs.
 5,000/per trainee outside the state will be provided which will include exposure visits.

-Travel cost will be additional to the above cost. - The financial assistance would be limited to Rs.1.00 lakh for organizing district level and Rs.
-2.00 lakh for State level Buyer Seller Meets. - The Cost norms are available at Annexure-I.
+Travel cost will be additional to the above cost.
+Travel cost will be limited to 3rd

+AC train fares per participants.
+However, for Govt.
+Servants it will be as per entitlement. - The financial assistance would be limited to Rs.1.00 lakh for organizing District Level and Rs.
+2.00 lakh for State level Buyer Seller Meet. - The Cost norms are available at Annexure-I.